YakaryBovine/Sundren/Obsidian Vault/GM Notes/Session 11 - Overcoat.md

 	2. Download the full identity pass of the Chief Medical Officer (Program DC14)
 3. Maintenance bay
 	1. Very greasy floors
+	2. Has a whole pile of basic, random equipment you might want to use
+	3. A hovertrike; a three-wheeled hover bike with repulsorlift pads.
+Can glide over things.
+Uses Type B Power Cells for charge.
 4. Dormitory quarters
+	1. Contains some basic logs about the activities here
 5. Water reclamation & life support
+	1. Can be used to repressurize the atmosphere
 6. Security station
+	1. Can be used to override the lockdown with a DC14 program check
+	2. Has a land mine under the chief security officer's desk
 7. Astronomy workshop
 	1. Fully powered
 	2. Power can be diverted away via a terminal